How to Plan a Trip to Tahiti Like a Pro

 How to Get to Tahiti

 It shouldn’t be surprising that flying is the best way to get to Tahiti.
-You can fly to Tahiti from Los Angeles, San Francisco, Honolulu, Auckland, Seattle, Paris (with a stopover in North America), Japan, and the Cook Islands.
+You can fly to Tahiti from Los Angeles, San Francisco, Honolulu, Auckland, Paris (with a stopover in North America), Japan, and the Cook Islands.
 Prior to the COVID pandemic, LATAM operated a route between Papeete and Easter Island.
 Many cruise lines also visit French Polynesia, either commencing in Tahiti and island hopping or passing through on a much more comprehensive itinerary.

 Flower necklace welcome - Fakarava - French Polynesia